dganapat/melting_point_prediction_paper/README.md

 Once you've installed all the packages you need in your virtual environment, in the terminal in vscode streamlit run mp_prediction_paper.py.
 A link should be outputted which you can open in a browser window.
 The easiest way to edit and  view your code is by split-screening your coding editor (ex. vscode) and the streamlit browser.
 If you make changes in your script you can refresh the streamlit window (ex. cmd+r) or clicking rerun in the top right corner.
 Pressing run in your coding editor won't do anything in streamlit.

 Notes:

 Some blocks of code are hidden inside "regions".
 To open them up, just click on the little arrow next to where you see the code #region...

+The hydroquinone ML dataset is really sensitive to the test-train split.
+On most runs, it doesn't track the ideal line very well as the benzoquinone plot does.
+I need to compare this to the aionics output to see if they have the same issue.